-Based on our operating history and the projected composition of our income and valuation of our assets, including goodwill, we may be a PFIC for the taxable year ending December 31, 2020.
-The determination of whether we are a PFIC is a fact-intensive determination made on an annual basis and the applicable law is subject to varying interpretation.
+Based on our estimated income, assets and market capitalization for 2021, we were likely a PFIC for 2021.
+While we hold a substantial amount of cash and cash equivalents our PFIC status for any taxable year will depend primarily on the average value of our goodwill.
+Because our market capitalization has declined substantially since our initial public offering (including in recent months), if the value of our goodwill is determined by reference to our market capitalization there is a significant risk that we will be a PFIC for our taxable year 2022, and possibly future taxable years.
+The determination of whether we are a PFIC is a fact-intensive determination made on an annual basis and the applicable law is subject to varying interpretations.
 In particular, the characterization of our assets as active or passive may depend in part on our current and intended future business plans, which are subject to change.
-Our status as a PFIC will depend on the nature and composition of our income and the nature, composition and value of our assets (which may be determined based on the fair market value of each asset, with the value of goodwill and going concern value determined in large part by reference to the market value of our ADSs, which may be volatile).
+The treatment of our goodwill as a passive or active asset will depend on the allocation of our goodwill to our business assets, which is subject to significant uncertainty.
+Our status as a PFIC will depend on the nature and composition of our income and the nature, composition and value of our assets (which may be determined based on the fair market value of each asset, with the value of goodwill and going concern value determined in large part by reference to the market value of the ADSs, which may be volatile).
 Therefore, declines in our market capitalization would adversely affect our PFIC status for any taxable year.
-Our status may also depend, in part, on how quickly we utilize our current cash balances and the cash proceeds from this offering in our business.
+Our status may also depend, in part, on how quickly we utilize our current cash balances in our business.
 Furthermore, prior to the commercialization of any of our product candidates, for any taxable year interest or other passive income may constitute 75% or more of our total gross income.
-Moreover, it is not entirely clear how the contractual arrangements between us, our VIE and its nominal shareholders will be treated for purposes of the PFIC rules, and we may be or become a PFIC if our VIE is treated as owned by us for these purposes.
+Moreover, it is not entirely clear how the contractual arrangements between us, the VIE and its nominal shareholders will be treated for purposes of the PFIC rules, and we may be or become a PFIC if the VIE is treated as owned by us for these purposes.
 Even if we determine that we are not a PFIC for a taxable year, there can be no assurance that the Internal Revenue Service, or IRS, will agree with our conclusion and that the IRS would not successfully challenge our position.
+Because our PFIC status is a factual determination, our U.S. counsel expresses no opinion with respect to our PFIC status for any taxable year.